+description

+- This is only needed if automated submissions are enabled.
+If bigscurate.pl is in a different directory from bigsdb.pl, you need to include the whole web path, e.g. /cgi-bin/private/bigsdb/bigscurate.pl.

+· curators_only

+Set to 'yes' to prevent ordinary authenticated users having access to database configuration.
+This is only effective if read_access is set to 'authenticated_users'.
+This may be useful if you have different configurations for curation and querying with some data hidden in the configuration used by standard users.
+Default 'no'.

+• daily_pending_submissions

+Overrides the daily limit on pending submissions that a user can submit via the web submission system.
+Default: '15'.

+• daily_rest_submissions_limit

+- Overrides the limit on number of submissions that can be made to the database via the RESTful interface.
+This is useful to prevent flooding of the submission system by aberrant scripts.
+Default: '100'.

-· description
+· default_access

 - The default access to the database configuration, either 'allow' or 'deny'.
 If 'allow', then specific users can be denied access by creating a file called 'users.deny' containing usernames (one per line) in the configuration directory.
 If 'deny' then specific users can be allowed by creating a file called 'users.allow' containing usernames (one per line) in the configuration directory.
-See default access. - default_seqdef_config - Isolate databases only: Name of the default sequel database configuration used with this database.
-Used to automatically fill in details when adding new loci. - default_seqdef_dbase - Isolate databases only: Name of the default seqdef database used with this database.
-Used to automatically fill in details when adding new loci. - default_seqdef_script - Isolate databases only: URL of BIGSdb script running the seqdef database (default: '/cgi-bin/bigsdb/bigsdb.pl'). - export_limit - Overrides the default allowed number of data points (isolates x columns) to export.
-Default: '25000000'. - fieldgroup1 fieldgroup10 - Allows multiple fields to be queried as a group.
-Value should be the name of the group followed by a colon (:) followed by a comma-separated list of fields to group, e.g. identifiers:id,strain,other_name. - genome_comparator_limit - Overrides the isolate number limit for the Genome Comparator plugin.
-Default: '1000'. - genome_comparator_max_ref_loci - Overrides the limit on number of loci allowed in a reference genome.
-Default: '10000'. - · hide unused schemes - Sets whether a scheme is shown in a main results table if none of the isolates on that page have any data for the specific scheme: either 'yes' or 'no', default 'no'. - host - Host name/IP address of machine hosting isolate database, default 'localhost'. - job_priority - Integer with default job priority for offline jobs (default:5). - job quota - Integer with number of offline jobs that can be queued or currently running for this database. - labelfield - Field that is used to describe record in isolate info page, default 'isolate'. - · locus_aliases - Display locus aliases and use them in dropdown lists by default: must be either 'yes' or 'no', default 'no'.
-This option can be overridden by a user preference. - locus_superscript_prefix - Superscript the first letter of a locus name if it is immediately following by an underscore, e.g. f_abcZ would be displayed as fabcZ within the interface: must be either 'yes' or 'no', default 'no'.
-This can be used to designate gene fragments (or any other meaning you like).
+See default access.

+• default_seqdef_config

+Isolate databases only: Name of the default sequence database configuration used with this database.
+Used to automatically fill in details when adding new loci.

+• default_seqdef_dbase

+Isolate databases only: Name of the default seqdef database used with this database.
+Used to automatically fill in details when adding new loci.

+• default_seqdef_script

+Isolate databases only: URL of BIGSdb script running the seqdef database (default: '/cgi-bin/bigsdb/bigsdb.pl').

+• export_limit

+- Overrides the default allowed number of data points (isolates x columns) to export.
+Default: '25000000'.

+• fieldgroup1 - fieldgroup10

+Allows multiple fields to be queried as a group.
+Value should be the name of the group followed by a colon (:) followed by a comma-separated list of fields to group, e.g. identifiers:id,strain,other name.

+genome_comparator_limit

+- Overrides the isolate number limit for the Genome Comparator plugin.
+Default: '1000'.

+• genome_comparator_max_ref_loci

+- Overrides the limit on number of loci allowed in a reference genome.
+Default: '10000'.

+· hide unused schemes

+- Sets whether a scheme is shown in a main results table if none of the isolates on that page have any data for the specific scheme: either 'yes' or 'no', default 'no'.

+• host

+- Host name/IP address of machine hosting isolate database, default 'localhost'.